 The first step involves aligning yourself with your topic so that you gain a more comprehensive picture of the area of study.
-This includes making a list of key terms that will serve as the basis for the next step.
+This includes making a list of key terms that will serve as the basis for the next step for literature.

 Read a recent publication on your topic.
 Choose a publication by a reputable author that discusses all (or as many as possible) facets of your topic.
 This will give you a general overview of your research field.
 Ask your advisor if any questions arise.